 A confidential support and referral hotline staffed by masters-level clinicians 24 hours a day, 7 days a week.
-Staff can answer your questions and help you find problem gambling treatment and/or self help.

 What is the typical age of a problem gambler?
 How can you tell if someone has a problem gambling addiction?
 Take this Responsible Gaming IQ test to find out.
-Some answers may surprise you.

 New York is actively working to raise awareness of Problem Gambling across all age groups with a series of rotating messages.

 Interested in learning more about problem gambling and the kind of help that is available?
 These organizations can help.

 The New York Sate Gaming Commission, The New York State Office of Alcoholism and Substance Abuse Services (OASAS) and the New York Council on Problem Gambling have formed the Responsible Play Partnership to address problem gambling in New York State.
 This includes: ensuring that gaming venues comply with all rules and regulations and undertake proper outreach measures, reevaluating self-exclusion policies across the state to ensure consistency, and considering the best ways to advance New York's long-term commitment to prevent and treat compulsive gambling.